 In 1976 the Red Sox fired manager Darrell Johnson and replaced him with Zimmer.
 He was asked if he wanted to name a new coaching staff but decided to wait until after the season.
 The Red Sox finished third at 83-79, 15½ games behind the Yankees.

 Zimmer guided the 1977 Red Sox to second place with a 97-64 record.
-Pitching was not the team’s strength, but the team had a potent offense that featured thumpers like Lynn, Jim Rice, Carl Yastrzemski, Fisk, George Scott, and Butch Hobson, all but Lynn hitting 20 home runs.
+Pitching was not the team’s strength, but the team had a potent offense that featured thumpers like Lynn, Rice, Yastrzemski, Fisk, George Scott, and Butch Hobson, all but Lynn hitting 20 home runs.

 The Boston front office was also in turmoil.
 Owner Tom Yawkey had died in 1976.
 His widow, Jean, was not thrilled with Dick O’Connell, the general manager, and replaced him with Haywood Sullivan.
 Still, Zimmer decided to come back for 1978.
 The tale of the 1978 collapse of the Red Sox is well-documented.
 The Yankees, once 14½ games behind the Red Sox, swept a four-game series in early September and went into first place.
 The Red Sox surged back into a tie on the last day of the regular season, only to lose to the Yankees in a one-game playoff highlighted by Bucky Dent’s home run.
 The team’s breakdown can be attributed, at least in part, to a loosely formed group known as the “The Loyal Order of Buffalo Heads.”
 The founding members were Ferguson Jenkins, who was traded to Texas before the 1978 season, Bill Lee, Rick Wise, Jim Willoughby, and Bernie Carbo.
 The buffalo was chosen because the group felt it was the dumbest animal on the face of the Earth.
 The clique felt that this animal was indicative of those who played for Zimmer.
 Almost daily there were quotes from out of the clubhouse second-guessing their manager and how the Red Sox were going down the drain.